MicrosoftDocs/CordovaDocs/cordovadocs/build-deploy/using-gulp-build-tasks.md

 However you arrange your build tasks, though, it's a simple matter to configure to server to use Gulp.

+> [!NOTE]
-> **Note**: When building iOS, you may need to unlock the login keychain before building when using a non-intractive build agent (which is common for Jenkins, for example.)
+> When building iOS, you may need to unlock the login keychain before building when using a non-intractive build agent (which is common for Jenkins, for example.)
 You'll need to extend your script as follows if you run into this problem:
 > ```
 > security unlock-keychain -p $KEYCHAIN_PWD $HOME/Library/Keychains/login.keychain
 > ```
 > `KEYCHAIN_PWD` is an environment variable with the login keychain password for the user running the build.
 In almost all cases this is the same as the actual password used to login to the machine so be sure to take advantage of any secure environment variable capabilities your CI system may have.